Ashurajput02/Ashurajput02/ReadME.md

 - :seedling: Exploring Technical Content Writing.
 - :seedling:Exploring the wolrd of apps with Kotlin and Flutter.
+-:seedling: Achieved a perfect 10 CGPA in college.
+- 🧑‍💻 Core member of the Google Developer Student Clubs (GDSC) - contributing to app development.
+- ✍️ Passionate technical content writer.
 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-ashurajput-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ashu-rajput-14334a24b)